-The ms Amsterdam is the third ship to bear the name of the Dutch capital in Holland America Line's more than 130-year history.
-Built at the Fincantieri shipyard in Marghera, Italy, the ms Amsterdam blends the very latest in shipbuilding technology with the artistry, personalized touches and superior service that has made Holland America Line one of the highest-rated cruise lines in the world.
+Named for the Dutch capital, ms Amsterdam is the third ship to bear the name in Holland America Line's over 140-year history.
+Built at the Fincantieri shipyard in Marghera, Italy, Amsterdam blends the very latest in shipbuilding technology with the artistry, personalized touches and superior service that has made Holland America Line one of the highest-rated cruise lines in the world.

 At the heart of the ms Amsterdam is the Planeto Astrolabium, a commissioned signature sculpture soaring in a three-story atrium.
 The stunning Astrolabe tracks constellations, the planets, world time and ship time.
 Dutch heritage and tradition is clearly displayed throughout the ship in original Art Deco pieces that once graced the Nieuw Amsterdam of 1938.
 For a contemporary touch, works of the noted maritime artist Stephen Card adorn public spaces.

 Guests on the ms Amsterdam will be able to "show and tell" their vacation memories through the Digital Workshop powered by Windows.
 Free workshops led by Microsoft-trained "techsperts" will show even the most novice camera or computer user how to take better vacation photos, make movies, edit pictures and create scrapbooks using a variety of Microsoft Windows and Windows Live services.
 Guests will learn how to share all their digital memories through email, blogging and social networking - so friends and family can see where they've been cruising even before they return home.

 For a journey of a lifetime, join the ms Amsterdam and circumnavigate the globe on her Grand World Voyage.

 Crew Members: 615

 Length: 780 feet